Canadians Pavan, Humana-Paredes defeat Dutch pair 2-0 in beach volleyball at Tokyo Olympics

 However, an official review found that Stam had touched the ball on a block, sending it out and clinching the win for Canada.

-The Czech team says Sluková has entered a quarantine hotel, where two other athletes and two other coaches in its national delegation are staying.
+The Czech team said Slukova has entered a quarantine hotel, where two other athletes and two other coaches in its national delegation are staying.

 – With files from The Associated Press.